robbert-harms/MDT/docs/developers.rst

 *************
 In MDT we use the ReStructedText format (extension ``.rst``) for the documentation and we use Sphinx with the Napoleon style docstring for the API documentation generation.

-For the section headers, please follow this convention:
+For the section headers in the documentation, please follow this convention:

 * % with overline, for main title
 * # with overline, for parts